 Living in the mountains surrounded by National Forest lands is an amazing place to be but, like anywhere, it is not without it’s risks.
 We don’t really have floods, hail or tornadoes around here.
 Our big concern is wildfire.
 Unfortunately, on June 12th a wildfire started on Buffalo Mountain just above the Wildernest neighborhood.

 That Tuesday morning was a beautiful morning but at 10:46 someone called in a fire.
 From Lake Dillon we could see smoke on the hill and estimated it was around Wildernest.
-The smoke continued and the plume was getting bigger so I called my mom, Joanne, who lives in Mesa Cortina, the adjoining neighborhood to Wildernest, to see if she had heard anything.
+The smoke was continuing and the plume was getting bigger so I called my mom, Joanne, who lives in Mesa Cortina, the adjoining neighborhood to Wildernest, to see if she had heard anything.
 At that time she hadn’t but it wasn’t long before Summit County made the notifications.
 Reverse 911 calls went out and texts or emails were sent to those on the Summit County Alert System.
 There was a mandatory evacuation in place for the upper portions of both the Wildernest and Mesa Cortina neighborhoods, the lower portions were on pre-evacuation.
 The smoke was billowing and there was a lot of fear.
 It wasn’t until later that we found out just how close the fire was to homes.

 The aggressive attack on the fire paid off and by that evening the fire laid down and the smoke going into the sky was minimal.
 The personnel involved in the fire fight were reluctant to give any containment numbers and kept the evacuation orders in place but I know we felt a lot better about the situation.